yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 # How to use
 After compilation, there will be a program created in the root directory of the project called "`hack`"
 To run the software, go to the root directory of the project and type `sudo ./hack` in your terminal.
 What this does is it runs the software as `root`, which is required for reading and writing memory on an external level.

+# Features:
+- Bunny hop (automatically jump after hitting the ground)
+- Player ESP

+# Is this finished?
+No, it is very incomplete, and will change a lot over time.
+The program is inefficient, and commented out code is all over the place.
+Features such as ESP are very incomplete but work on a crude level.